Postgraduate Certificate in Education (PGCE) in Secondary (11-16 or 11-18) (2023 Entry)

 On the course you will develop a secure subject knowledge base, and the ability to plan and teach so that all pupils learn and make good progress.
 You will also learn how to assess and evaluate learning and develop your teaching to ensure progress for all pupils.

 In partnership with regional schools, we will equip you with the skills needed to forge a strong personal and professional identity, which you will continue to develop throughout your career.
-The Warwick Teacher Values, based on social justice, curiosity and creativity run through all our programmes.
+The Warwick Teacher Values, based on social justice, intellectual curiosity and creativity run through all our programmes.

 The secondary programme is offered across the following subjects: